 You've picked out your perfect dress, you know what shoes you're going to wear, and you've even decided on hair and makeup.
-Now, for something that may have slipped your mind: undergarments.
-It's easy to forget about what goes under the gown, but even though no one is going to see that part of your look, it's still incredibly important to take into consideration.
+Now, for something that may have slipped your mind: Undergarments.
+It's easy to forget about what goes under the gown, but even if no one is going to see that part of your look, it's still incredibly important to take into consideration.

 Meet the Expert

-Lesley Brickman is a wedding gown scholar and stylist who offers concierge services for the luxury bride, under her brand The One Gown.
+Lesley Brickman is a wedding gown scholar and fashion stylist.
+She offers concierge services for the luxury bride under her brand The One Gown.

 The Most Important Undergarments to Remember

-There are actually no real rules on what type of undergarments brides should wear.
+There are actually no real rules when it comes to what type of undergarments brides should wear.
 "What a bride chooses to wear on her wedding day is a personal choice, in my opinion, and should be based on what she will be most comfortable and happy wearing," says Lesley Brickman, wedding gown scholar and stylist.

 That said, Brickman notes that most brides opt to wear, at the very least, underwear and a bra.
-Your wedding gown might be luxurious and fancy, but your undergarments don't need to be.
-A bra that fits well and underwear that doesn't bunch, ride up, or produce panty lines are really all that's needed for most to look and feel their best.
+What's more, your wedding gown might be luxurious and fancy, but your undergarments don't need to be.
+A bra that fits well and underwear that doesn't bunch, ride up, or produce panty lines are really all that's needed to look and feel your best.

-Shapewear is always an option, but Brickman says it's not necessary.
+Additionally, shapewear is always an option if needed.
 "I only recommend women explore shapewear to target any areas that could make them feel less confident on their wedding day," she says.
 "If you feel that your tummy needs a little 'control,' selecting a pair of higher-waisted underwear that doubles as shapewear is a great option.
 If your thighs bother you, look for a pair of shapewear shorts that can help smooth that area and allow you to focus on the fun of your big day!"

 What Color Undergarments Should You Wear?